 During the holiday season in summer, the grand Kalam festival gathering attracts locals and tourists from Pakistan and abroad to celebrate and enjoy holidays in the cold weather.

-Kalam Summer Festival is a week-long activity which comprises paragliding, local handicraft display, jeep rally, cycling, canoeing, cultural shows, local music, dances, food stalls, etc.
+Kalam Summer Festival is a week-long activity that comprises paragliding, a local handicraft display, a jeep rally, cycling, canoeing, cultural shows, local music, dances, food stalls, etc.

 The easiest way to travel from Kalam to Malam Jabba is through the N95 route.
 The total distance from Kalam to Malam Jabba is 76 miles (122km) which can be travelled in just over an hour on a good day.